Point Hacks reader Jim posted this on the Questions & Answers section of our website:

 - How to redeem Qantas Points for flights to the US

-- How to save on taxes by using your Qantas Points for flights on American Airlines
+- Save on taxes by using your Qantas Points for flights on American Airlines

 - How to redeem Qantas Points on Fiji Airways for flights to the US